AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 >[!NOTE]
 >
-> When running a data sync for the first time, it is important to run the `productattributes` feed first, followed by `productoverrides`, before running the `products` feed.
+> When running a data sync for the first time, run the `productattributes` feed first, followed by `productoverrides`, before running the `products` feed.

 Command options: